Environmental impact assessment of 'coordinated projects' in Queensland

 Australian Government approvals

-If a project has the potential to have a significant impact on a matter of national environmental significance, the project proponent must refer it to the Commonwealth Minister for the Environment, who administers the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+If a project has the potential to have a significant impact on a matter of national environmental significance, the project proponent must refer it to the Commonwealth Minister for the Environment and Energy, who administers the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 If an environmental impact assessment of a controlled action is required, the assessment may be conducted under the Bilateral Assessment Agreement (PDF, 3.08MB) between the Queensland and Australian governments.
 This eliminates unnecessary duplication.